Utilizing Network Properties to Detect Erroneous Inputs: Related Work

 Researchers have identified the upper bounds of adversarial robustness techniques for certain distributions~\cite{fawzi_adversarial_2018,gilmer_adversarial_2018,mahloujifar_curse_2018}.
 In particular, Fawzi \etal~\cite{fawzi_adversarial_2018} suggested a strong relation between adversarial robustness and the linearity of a classifier in latent space.
 Gilmer~\etal~\cite{gilmer_adversarial_2018} showed that when a model misclassifies even a fraction of inputs, it can be exposed to adversarial perturbations of size $O(1/\sqrt{n}$), where $n$ is the number of input dimensions.

-Our work finds that adversarial inputs, generated using a variety of methods, manifest distinct activation patterns we can use to detect when models will fail.
-While we test our model on a variety of adversarial attack methods, attacks on the penultimate layers features will likely cause our model to fail.
+Our work finds that adversarial inputs, generated using a variety of popular methods, manifest linearly separable activation's we can use to detect when models will fail.
+While we test our model on a variety of adversarial methods, attacks on the penultimate layers features will likely cause our model to fail.
 One example of this is LOTS \cite{rozsa_adversarial_2017}, an algorithm designed specifically to break OoD method OpenMax.
 The algorithm modifies an image in order to mimick the features of the OpenMax.

 \textbf{Misclassified Examples and Thresholding} Misclassified examples occur when a model fails to predict an instance of a class, despite the model being trained to predict that class.
 Thresholding is a common technique to detect misclassified data, and has a rich history of research \cite{chow1970, chow_optimum_1957}, however, we believe we are the first to consider multiple layers of the network for thresholding.